exercism/problem-specifications/CONTRIBUTING.md

 ### Pull Request Guidelines

-See the [pull request guidelines](https://github.com/exercism/docs/blob/main/contributing/pull-request-guidelines.md) in the docs repository.
+See the [pull request guidelines](https://github.com/exercism/legacy-docs/blob/main/contributing/pull-request-guidelines.md) in the [legacy-docs](https://github.com/exercism/legacy-docs) repository.

 ### Anatomy of an Exercise

-See the [anatomy of an exercise](https://github.com/exercism/docs/tree/main/language-tracks/exercises/anatomy) in the docs repository.
+See the [Practice Exercises](https://exercism.org/docs/building/tracks/practice-exercises) page for more information on how to structure an exercise.

 ### Track configuration file